-A new national survey of 1,000 adults with children commissioned by the Child Mind Institute investigated parents' awareness of and concerns about psychiatric and learning issues in their children.
+A national survey of 1,000 adults with children commissioned by the Child Mind Institute in 2011 investigated parents’ awareness of and concerns about psychiatric and learning issues in their children.
 The key findings were as follows:

 - Nearly one in four parents, or 22%, reports being concerned about a child’s mental health.

 - Children identified by their parents as having mental health issues show more than double the rate of problematic and dangerous behaviors—including alcohol and drug abuse, suspension from school, and suicide attempts—of children in the whole sample.